gusaln/expense-tracker/docs/design.md

 By no means a complete list:

-- There is no explicit way of expressing fees foor transfering funds between accounts.
+- There is no explicit way of expressing fees for transferring funds between accounts.